 Teaching

-Teaching is provided through lectures, practical, tutorials, seminars and small-group supervisions.
+Teaching is provided through lectures, practical, tutorials, seminars, and small group supervisions.

 Assessment